Explore Google Axion C4A instances in Google Cloud

 Helm is the package manager for Kubernetes.
 It simplifies application deployment, upgrades, rollbacks, and lifecycle management by packaging Kubernetes resources into reusable charts.

-Helm runs as a lightweight CLI that interacts directly with the Kubernetes API.
-Because it is architecture-agnostic, it works consistently across x86 and Arm64 clusters, including those running on Google Axion C4A instances.
+As a lightweight CLI, Helm interacts directly with the Kubernetes API.
+Its architecture-agnostic design ensures consistent behavior across x86 and Arm64 clusters, including those running on Google Axion C4A instances.

-In this Learning Path, you use Helm to deploy and manage applications on an Arm-based Kubernetes environment and verify common workflows such as install, upgrade, and uninstall operations.
+In this Learning Path you’ll use Helm to deploy and manage applications on an Arm-based Kubernetes environment, verifying common workflows such as install, upgrade, and uninstall operations.

 For more information, see the Helm website .